Main navigation

 Free Learning Resources

 LinkedIn and other industry leaders offer free courses that are available to help you learn about AI.
+Students may be interested in exploring MLA's Student Guide to AI Literacy.

 Free Courses from LinkedIn Learning